List of Teen Titans (TV series) characters: Madame Rouge

-Madame Rouge, though appearing mainly as a black-haired Russian female dressed in red, is a malleable shape-shifter with the ability to stretch and contort her body in any way she sees fit; she is most lethal for being able to fully assume the appearances of other people, able to mimic them with little means of detection.
-She nearly defeats Kid Flash simply by pursuing and pummeling him into exhaustion, but later succeeds in taking down Hot Spot, taking his likeness as the Titans arrive to pass along a communicator to him.
-In possession of a Titans Communicator, the Brotherhood is able to coordinate their strikes against the team.
+Madame Rouge (voiced by Hynden Walch) is a European shapeshifter and member of the Brotherhood of Evil.
+Rouge is a malleable shapeshifter with the ability to stretch and contort her body in any way she sees fit; she is most lethal for being able to fully assume the appearances of other people, able to mimic them with little means of detection.